zuplo/docs/docs/articles/log-plugins.md

 The Sumo Logic logger uses the
 [HTTP Source](https://help.sumologic.com/docs/send-data/hosted-collectors/http-source/logs-metrics/)
 to send logs.
-Create a hosted HTTP Collector and Set the HTTP Source Address valud to the url property on the plugin.
+Create a hosted HTTP Collector and Set the HTTP Source Address value to the URL property on the plugin.

 When creating the HTTP Collector, leave the default settings for parsing the logs.